How Long Does It Take to Play 18 Holes of Golf?

 The number of players on a golf course on a given day will affect the pace and time needed to complete a round of golf.

-Playing on a busy, crowded golf course means that a lot of players are simultaneously on it.
-If you are unlucky to have some slow players ahead of you, then the pace of play will take a serious hit because you will be obliged to wait for them to play before you can move on.
+Playing on a busy, crowded course means that a lot of players are simultaneously on it.
+If you are unlucky to have some slow players ahead of you, the pace of play will take a serious hit because you will be obliged to wait for them to play before you can move on.

 Usually, the first round of the day takes less time and is completed in under four hours, but as other groups tee off and join the course, the pace becomes slower.